 Daily practice is key for improvement

 You need daily practice if you actually want to improve.
 You already need daily practice just to keep your skills sharp during a time where you don’t need to use them.
-Also, if you don’t even have programming skills yet, you probably are too tired after work to sit down and work on a private programming project.
+Also, if you don’t even have programming skills yet, you probably are too tired after work to sit down and work on a private programming project for a meaningful amount of time.

 But you should.
 Programming is a skill which takes a long time to learn.
 That is, if you want to reach a decent skill level.
 This means that you have to start regular practice long before you actually need that skill or need to apply for a job, if possible.